 There is no perfect way to find the right employee, but if you follow the above steps then you will be more likely to find a good match.

 On the new employee’s first day, show them around the business space and where they will be working.
 Make sure to introduce them to other employees and describe each employee’s title and responsibilities.
-Review with them their specific tasks and responsibilities then show them where they can find the supplies they will need and any other important areas of the office.
-As the employer, don’t forget to show your employees any emergency exists and where to find emergency help (for example, First Aid kits and emergency phone numbers)
+Review with them their specific tasks and responsibilities, then show them where they can find the supplies they will need and any other important areas of the office.
+As the employer, don’t forget to show your employees any emergency exits and where to find emergency help (i.e. First Aid kits and emergency phone numbers).

 Your first year in business will test many of the expectations you made in your business plan.
-It is impossible to predict everything that will happen and the best plan will likely be outdated within the first month or two of operating.
+It is impossible to predict everything that will happen, and the best plan will likely be outdated within the first month or two of operating.
 A key area to keep an eye on is your marketing plan.
-Marketing a small business in a small northern community can prove to be challenging.
+Marketing a small business in a small Northern community can be challenging.
 However, successful companies pay close attention to marketing and the relationships they have with their customers.
-Using new marketing techniques such as social media marketing (Facebook, Twitter), online marketing (setting up a website), traditional marketing (ads in local papers, ads on local radio) and even direct mail can make a big difference for your sales.
+Using new marketing techniques, such as social media marketing (Facebook, Twitter, and Instagram), online marketing (setting up a website), traditional marketing (aids in local papers, ads on local radio) and even direct mail can make a big difference for your sales.

 Take some time after the first few months of operation and compare the business plan with what is happening with your business.
 Is your marketing plan effective and accurate?
 Are your main customers the ones you thought they would be?
 If not, try and figure out what happened and whether you can change your marketing plan to improve sales to your target customer.
 If you are reaching a different type of customer than you expected, try to figure out why and how.